strongbox-password-safe/Strongbox/README.md

 - UIAlertView+Blocks

 # Caveat
-This is my first iOS/Objective C project and as such I'm sure contains many many imperfections, and is showing classic signs of slow and organic development.
-I hope it is still of some modest value.
+This is my first iOS/Objective C project and as such I'm sure contains many many imperfections.
+It is showing classic signs of slow and organic development.
+I hope it is still of some value.